tufosa/nodejs_econnreset_issue/README.md

 Besides python, there is also an implementation of the sender in node.js and in Java.
-The node.js sender works "out of the box", but for the Java implementation, there are some points to take into account:

-1.- Server certs and CA chain needs to be added to the JVM's cacerts:
+The node.js sender works "out of the box", but for the Java implementation, server certs and CA chain needs to be added to the JVM's cacerts keystore:
 ```
 keytool -trustcacerts -keystore "/jdk/jre/lib/security/cacerts" -storepass changeit -importcert -alias <alias> -file <path-to-crt-file>
 ```